prometheus-operator/prometheus-operator/Documentation/user-guides/alerting.md

   namespace: default
 spec:
   replicas: 3
-  globalAlertmanagerConfig:
+  alertmanagerConfiguration:
     name: example-config
 ```

-The AlertmanagerConfig resource named `example-config` in namespace `default` will be a global AlertmanagerConfig.
-When generating configs in alertmanager, routes and inhibitRules in the global AlertmanagerConfig will not be force add a namespace label.
+The AlertmanagerConfig resource named `example-config` in namespace `default` will be an global AlertmanagerConfig.
+When generating configs in alertmanager, routes and inhibitRules in the AlertmanagerConfig will not be force add a namespace label.

 ## Manually Managed Secret